 Marine Platoon Leaders Class is available to full-time enrolled, physically qualified undergraduate freshmen, sophomores, and juniors attending accredited colleges.
 Pre-commissioning training consists of two six-week sessions or one 10-week session during summer breaks at the Marine Corps Combat Development Command in Quantico, VA.

 PLC students may choose ground, aviation, or law contracts, and may apply for financial subsistence allowance of $250 a month upon completion of one summer training session.
 Aviation students may join the Flight Indoctrination Program and receive civilian flight instruction during their senior year of college.
 PLC members may also apply for the Marine Corps Tuition Assistance Program and receive as much as $5,200 per year for tuition assistance.

 Upon graduation from college, PLC participants receive reserve commissions as second lieutenants.
 Officers are then assigned to The Basic School at Quantico, VA for 26 weeks of basic officer training.

 Students opting for ground or law training must be at least 17 years old upon entering the program and less than 28 upon commissioning.
 Pilot candidates must be at least 17 upon entering the program and less than 27 upon commissioning.
 Aviation may be guaranteed to freshmen if qualified.

-Minimum active duty obligation for ground officers and lawyers following commissioning is 3.5 years.
-Following flight training and designation as a naval aviator, the minimum active duty obligation is six years if trained as a helicopter pilot or naval flight officer and eight years if trained as a fixed wing pilot.
+Minimum active duty obligation for ground officers and lawyers following commissioning is three and one-half years.
+Following flight training and designation as a naval aviator, the minimum active duty obligation is six years if trained as a helicopter pilot or naval flight officer and eight years if trained as a fixed-wing pilot.
 Minimum active duty requirements are extended six months for receiving financial subsistence allowance and 18 months for receiving tuition assistance.